Don’t you hate it when you try to post a link in a Facebook post, and the image in the preview ends up looking like this:

 OG tags live in the code for every page and post on your website.
 Here’s what they look like for that update above (we highlighted the text that corresponds to different parts of the link preview):

-In the past, this has been about as complicated as it got – but in 2017 and 2018, Facebook has made changes to how link previews and tags work.
+In the past, this has been about as complicated as it got – but in 2017 and 2018, Facebook has made changes to how to share a link on Facebook, including how link previews and tags work.

 (Long story short, it’s mostly related to fighting the spread of fake news – which is a pretty good priority, even when it makes things like this slightly more involved.)

-Facebook wants to make sure that it only pulls the most accurate information when generating link previews, including images, which is why it generates the previews it displays in the News Feed using information it gathers from your site’s metadata.
+Facebook wants to make sure that it only pulls the most accurate information when generating link previews and an image preview, which is why it generates the previews it displays in the News Feed using information it gathers from your site’s metadata.

 In their own words:

 “When content is shared for the first time, the Facebook crawler will scrape and cache the metadata from the URL shared.
 The crawler has to see an image at least once before it can be rendered.
 This means that the first person who shares a piece of content won’t see a rendered image.”

 Translation: when you add a link in a Facebook post for the first time, Facebook hasn’t yet cached all the information it needs to generate a preview – therefore, Facebook can’t create the image preview you expect until someone shares your link a second time.

 Fortunately, there are two ways you can get around that.